kimnegrette3/kimnegrette3/README.md

 - 📫 How to reach me **kim.negrette3@gmail.com**

-- 👨‍💻 All of my projects are available at **--working on my portfolio website...--for now, look at my pinned repositories, thanks!**
+- 👨‍💻 All of my projects are available at my [portfolio](https://kimnegrette3.github.io) website and here in my pinned repositories, check them out!

 - 📄 Know about my experiences in [https://www.linkedin.com/in/kimberly-negrette/](https://www.linkedin.com/in/kimberly-negrette/)